 How does Pipedrive compare to HubSpot?

 Pipedrive is roughly half the price of HubSpot Sales Pro at scale, $490/mo for 10 users on Premium vs $1,000+/mo on HubSpot.
 Pipedrive wins on sales pipeline simplicity and setup speed.
-HubSpot wins on marketing automation depth, built-in CMS and landing pages, and all-in-one ecosystem for companies that want sales and marketing in one platform.
+HubSpot wins on marketing automation depth, built-in CMS and landing pages, and an all-in-one ecosystem for companies that want sales and marketing in one platform.

 Does Pipedrive have a mobile app?